M1naS/cm-java-coding-challenge/README.md

 - **Caffeine:** was used for caching, all the API use cache and the ``getExchangeRates`` are cached on startup
   - To control how many observations are cached on startup uncomment and set ``external.api.bundesbank.data-path-api-limit`` to any number, by default it will cache everything, it will take a few seconds and then ``Cache warmed!`` is shown which means everything is ready

+### 💡 Post-Submission note:
+Upon reflecting on my solution, I wanted to note:

+- What I did: I used ``MappingIterator`` to stream the input.
+This keeps memory low while reading the CSV.

+- The next step: For the output, I would use ``StreamingResponseBody`` and Jackson's ``SequenceWriter``.

+- The benefit: This would stream the JSON back to the user one object at a time.
+It prevents the server from buffering a giant list in memory.

 ### Test
 - Run ``mvn test``
 - To Test the APIs, included are `.bru` files for [Bruno](https://www.usebruno.com/)